Taft Offers Experienced Team to Assist Colleges and Universities with Name, Image, and Likeness Issues

 - Leon Bass, Taft intellectual property and entertainment counsel

-- Jennifer Brumby, Taft associate and member of Employment and Labor Relations practice group
+- Jennifer Brumby, Taft partner and member of Employment and Labor Relations practice group

 Our lawyers also provide a wide range of related services to higher education clients, including policy drafting, intellectual property, licensing, employment law, and litigation.